 Spring (Fullerton): Student Research Conference – Thursday, May 1 (preferred: geography conference at CSULA is May 2) or Thursday, May 8; hybrid business meeting – Friday, May 2 or Friday, May 9.

-going to Ann Arbor rather than to other sites (in order to improve networking
+- those going to Ann Arbor rather than to other sites (in order to improve networking with ICPSR staff);

 - those who have not gone in the past.